What are development contributions?

 Council builds its network and community assets with sufficient additional capacity to cater for future additional demand.
 Council uses development contributions to fund this additional capacity for most Council drinking water supplies and the wastewater schemes in Ashburton and Methven.

-Contributions are also required from all new developments for community infrastructure facilities like the EA Networks Centre and the Ashburton Art Gallery and Heritage Centre.
+Contributions are also required from all new developments for community infrastructure facilities.

 The amount you have to pay depends on the location of your property and the type of development being built.
 More specifically, it is based on the number of household unit equivalents (HUE) of demand on services the development generates.